jon-harper/clockmaker-project/docs/wiring/connectors.md

 Although these connectors are only for wire-to-wire connections, they are easy to crimp and can be panel mounted.
 A downside to SM connectors is the size of the shell.

-**Summary**
+**Specifications**

 - Pitch: 2.5mm
-- Max Current Rating: 3.0A @ 22 awg
+- Max Current Rating: 3.0A / AWG #22
-- Wire Gauges: 22 - 28 awg
+- Wire Gauges: AWG #22 - #28
-- Applications: inline, panel mount
+- Applications: free hanging, panel mount
 - Available Positions:
     - Single Row: 2-12 position
     - Dual Row: 18 position